TeeCee-I/alx-low_level_programming/README.md

 12. a program that generates random valid passwords for the program 101-crackme.

 ## **Rules**
-Allowed editoors for pointers, Arrays, strings and structures task: vi, vim, emacs <br>
+- Allowed editoors for pointers, Arrays, strings and structures task: vi, vim, emacs <br>

-All files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 <br>
+- All files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 <br>

-All files should end with a new line <br>
+- All files should end with a new line <br>

-A README.md file, at the root of the folder of the project is mandatory <br>
+- A README.md file, at the root of the folder of the project is mandatory <br>

-Code should use the Betty style.
+- Code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl <br>

-Nt allowed to use global variables <br>
+- Not allowed to use global variables <br>

-No more than 5 functions per file <br>
+- No more than 5 functions per file <br>

-Not allowed to use the standard library.
+- Not allowed to use the standard library.
 Any use of functions like printf, puts, etc… is forbidden <br>

-Allowed to use _putchar <br>
+- Allowed to use _putchar <br>

-Don’t have to push _putchar.c, it won’t be taken into account <br>
+- Don’t have to push _putchar.c, it won’t be taken into account <br>

-In the following examples, the main.c files are shown as examples.
+- In the following examples, the main.c files are shown as examples.
 Use them to test your functions, but don’t have to push them to repo.
 Main.c files might be different from the one shown in the examples <br>

-The prototypes of all functions and the prototype of the function _putchar should be included in header file called main.h <br>
+- The prototypes of all functions and the prototype of the function _putchar should be included in header file called main.h <br>

-Don’t forget to push header file <br>
+- Don’t forget to push header file <br>